-Describe your project and why it is needed
+Describe your project and why it is needed.

-A strong response will address the following:
+A strong response must address the following:

-- What activities will you undertake and how many people do you expect will participate in the activities?
-(What will you do?) - Who is the target group and why does your target group need this project?
-Provide data, research, community feedback, surveys etc. (Who will it help?) - How will the activities address the particular needs of the younger veteran community?
-(How will it help?)
+- What activities will you undertake and how many people do you expect will participate in the activities (what will you do)? - Who is the target group and why does your target group need this project?
+Provide data, research, community feedback, surveys and such (who will it help)? - How will the activities address the particular needs of the younger veteran community (how will it help)?